chef/chef-web-docs/chef_master/source/windows.rst

    * - Option
      - Description
    * - ``ChefClientFeature``
-     - Use to install the chef-client.
+     - Use to install the Chef Infra Client.
    * - ``ChefSchTaskFeature``
-     - Use to configure the chef-client as a scheduled task in Microsoft Windows.
+     - Use to configure the Chef Infra Client as a scheduled task in Microsoft Windows.
    * - ``ChefPSModuleFeature``
      - Used to install the chef PowerShell module.
 This will enable chef command line utilities within PowerShell.

-First install the chef-client, and then enable it to run as a scheduled task.
+First install the Chef Infra Client, and then enable it to run as a scheduled task.
 For example:

 .. code-block:: bash